Motivic invariants of symmetric powers of curves: General Theorems

-Let $C$ be a projective smooth curve over an algebraically closed field $k$ and let $J(C)$ denote the Jacobian of $C$.
-Let $g$ denote the genius of $C$.
-Then $J(C)$ is an Abelian variety of dimension $g$.
-As before, let $C(n) = {\rm Sym}^n(C)$, for $n\geq 0$.
-Recall that closed points of $J(C)$ are given by degree $0$ divisor classes on $C$, i.e, degree $0$ divisors modulo rational equivalences, and the closed points of $C(n)$ are effective Cartier divisors of degree $n$ on $C$.
+We follow the notations from \secref{sec:Symm-P-Corr-On-Symm} and let $J(C)$ denote the Jacobian of the curve $C$.
+Then $J(C)$ is an abelian variety of dimension $g$, where $g$ is the genus of $C$.
+Recall that the closed points of $J(C)$ are given by degree-zero divisor classes on $C$, i.e, degree-zero divisors modulo rational equivalences.